 Eye tracking lets your device know where you're visually focused, giving you an extra input mode when it comes to gaming.
 It also makes interaction feel more real.
 Your experience becomes richer and your instincts extend into the game itself.
 All this made possible by illuminators and sensors that calculate your gaze point on your device's screen.

 So how does eye tracking work exactly?

 If you watch the video below you can find out more about eye tracking and how it's beneficial for gaming.
-This video was originally made for our Gamer Affiliate Program which allows gamers to apply for creating content that will be distributed on our social channels, read more here.
+This video was originally made for our Gamer Affiliate Program which is no longer active.

 Eye tracking in games

 In Tobii Tech we're mainly focusing on gaming where we have 4 focal points.
 Eye tracking in gaming is a game-changer, but not a replacement.
 Just as your hands operate the mouse, gamepad and keyboard - your eye movement is now also included as an input mode.
 Natural actions and reactions like aiming, taking cover or panning your gaze are now possible with minimal effort.